Drought-stricken California doused by major storm

 Strong winds were also expected, with gusts of up to 60 mph (97 kph) at the windiest spots in Northern California.
 Elevations above 9,000 feet (2,745 meters) in the Sierra Nevada could get 18 inches (46 centimeters) of snow or more from Sunday until Monday morning.

 Recent storms have helped contain some of the nation’s largest wildfires this year.
 But it remains to be seen if the wet weather will make a dent in the drought that’s plaguing California and the western United States.
-California’s climate is hotter and drier now and that means the rain and snow that does fall is likely to evaporate or absorb into the soil.
+California’s climate is hotter and drier now and that means the rain and snow that does fall is more likely to evaporate and less likely to absorb into the soil.

 California’s 2021 water year, which ended Sept.
 30, was the second driest on record and last year’s was the fifth driest on record.
 Some of the state’s most important reservoirs are at record low levels.